vsaraikin/knowledge/Finance/Crypto.md

 # Crypto

-- Proof of stake
+- proof of work
-- Proof of work
+- proof of stake
-- DEX how to make?